alanionita/100-days-of-code/r1-log.md

 ### R1D22
 Spent some time reviewing sanitizing HTML methods and reinforcing JS fundamentals, reps over a sustained period of time = growth

+### R1D23
+R1D23 - Setup next JS project "Monster Shuffle" application where we will be using Fisher-Yates algorithm and working with SVG's.